wclr/cycle-async-driver/README.md

 # cycle-async-driver
-Helper that allows you to get rid of boilerplate code when creating cycle.js async requests based drivers.
+Higher order factory for creating [cycle.js](cycle.js.org) async request based drivers.
+Allows you almost completely eliminate boilerplate code for this kind of drivers.

 ## What is that?
 Lets say you want to create simple (node) File System readFile driver: